 3.1 The College acknowledges the serious nature of allegations of misconduct and their adverse effect on a candidate's reputation and career.
-The process for dealing with alleged misconduct is therefore kept strictly confidential.
+The process for dealing with alleged misconduct is therefore kept strictly confidential, although if proven the College is under duty to share findings with relevant others (such as Training Programme directors and Responsible Officers).